gitlabhq/gitlabhq/doc/user/project/clusters/index.md

 ## Installing applications

-GitLab provides a one-click install for various applications which can be added directly to your configured cluster.
+GitLab provides **GitLab Managed Apps**, a one-click install for various applications which can be added directly to your configured cluster.
 Those applications are needed for [Review Apps](../../../ci/review_apps/index.md) and [deployments](../../../ci/environments.md).
 You can install them after you